OPUS DEI, & THE CATHOLIC FAITH

 An essential component of Northridge’s mission is to offer education in the Catholic Faith to all interested students.

 Religious formation addresses life’s most important questions and greatly assists parents who want an education rooted in faith for their sons.
-For this reason, Northridge offers courses on the Catholic Faith at each grade level, for those interested.
+For this reason, Northridge offers courses on the Catholic Faith at each grade level.
 It also offers daily Mass, sacrament of Confession, and the opportunity for spiritual guidance from a full-time chaplain.